 Operation and Features

 The Scorpion Pistol Micro is a basic, bare bones blowback operated weapon.
 It uses a large and hefty bolt, one of the downsides to blowback operation.
 This massive bolt adds weight and affects recoil in general.
 The blowback system is proven and reliable, and likely keeps the price of the EVO 3 S2 Pistol Micro lower than other options.
-Subguns with alternative systems like the Banshee or MPX tend to be more expensive.
+Subguns with alternative AR 15 lower like systems like the Banshee or MPX tend to be more expensive.

 The gun comes with a set of metal sights that are absolutely fantastic.
 The front sight is an AR-type post; however, annoyingly enough, an AR front sight tool won’t adjust the front sight.